FormBold/formbold-react/README.md

 # Formbold-react — The easiest way to configure and use Form in React/Next.js

-Formbold is a user-friendly online form builder that simplifies the process of creating customized forms for various purposes.
+React package for [FormBold](https://formbold.com/) React npm package which simplifies the integration of FormBold with React/Next.js projects.

+FormBold is a multipurpose form API and serverless backend solution compatible with all hosting, SSG, and frameworks.
+It allows you to receive form submissions directly in your email, slack, telegram, notion, and more.
+It's ready for use with any Static, Jamstack, and SSG sites, such as HTML, React, Next.js, Gatsby, Vue, Nuxt, Hugo, and Jekyll.

 It offers a wide range of form fields, advanced features like conditional logic, and seamless integration with other tools.

 ## Installation